bobjflong/shelduck/readme.md

 * A templater is used to splice in different attributes.
 For example {{random}} injects a random number.

-### Running Scalpel
+### Running scalp-webhooks

 Check out src/IntercomDefinitions.hs for some descriptions of [Intercom webhooks](https://doc.intercom.io/api/#webhooks-and-notifications).

-You can run Scalpel by concurrently starting the server and request engine:
+You can run scalp-webhooks by concurrently starting the server and request engine:

 ```haskell
 run :: TVar TopicResult -> IO ()